 The target audience: the most overlooked section

 The target audience is the section that is often the most vague in most briefings.
 “400 employees” doesn’t tell us anything.
 Who are those 400 employees?
-What is their average age?
-How diverse are they in terms of background, job role, and seniority?
-Did they already attend a major event last year?
-Are they the type of people who like to dance, or those who prefer to stand in a quiet corner and chat?
+Consider their average age, their diversity in terms of background, job title, and seniority, and their experience with major events last year.
+Are they people who love to dance, or people who prefer to stand in a quiet corner and chat?

 The more detailed your description of the target audience, the more tailored the agency’s advice will be.
-It makes a difference whether the 400 employees are mainly 25-year-old IT professionals or a mixed group ranging from 25 to 60, including both management and staff.
-The program, the venue, the atmosphere—everything changes based on this information.
+It makes a difference whether the 400 employees are primarily 25-year-old IT professionals or a mixed group ranging from 25 to 60, including both management and staff.

 Also consider: What does the target audience already know about the organization?
 What events have been held in the past, and what was the response to them?
 An agency that knows this can use that knowledge to go a step further than simply repeating what happened last year.